 He’s not telling.

 Emails from Lombardi confirmed that his source is anonymous, and that he won’t reveal it, other than to say that it’s “someone who knows very well.”
-(The emails I got back from Lombardi are really something else.
+(The emails I got back from Lombardi are something else.
 “Where did you learn football,” he repeatedly asks.)

 Lombardi then went on to point out, as he did in his Mangini hit piece, that: